 What version of Canvas does OCAD U run?

-OCAD U runs the Community Version of Canvas, not Canvas Cloud.
+OCADU runs the Community Version (CV) of Canvas and recently launched Canvas Cloud.
+We refer to our old CV version as Canvas (Legacy).
 There are several differences between the two versions.

 ||On-Premise at OCAD U